 This may be possible.
-A child cannot hold simultaneous enrolment at a school and also be registered for home education.
+A child cannot hold simultaneous enrolment at a school and be registered for home education.
 However, on occasions, an agreement may be formed between the school, parent, and child allowing the child to access some activities or facilities at school.
-Such an agreement is at the total discretion of the school's principal.
+Such an agreement is at the discretion of the school's principal.
 The school may require that you pay a fee for any access.
 Any participation at a school can only be minimal.
-If you consider your child needs to attend a school for more than a few hours per week then you should discuss an enrolment or flexible enrolment with the school and hence leave the registration system.
+If you consider your child needs to attend a school for more than a few hours per week then you should discuss an enrolment or flexible enrolment with the school and hence surrender your home education registration.

 Yes.
 Non-school forms of education such as TAFE may be accessed part-time without affecting registration.
 To access a TAFE component the child would need to be eligible under the institution's enrolment conditions.
 For more information, contact your local TAFE.

 Yes.
 You can surrender the registration and enrol your child at a state school at any time.
 The school's enrolment procedures would apply.
 Non-state schools may not be able to accommodate the new enrolment part way through the year.
-If you choose to discontinue the home education registration, you must return the child's registration certificate to the Unit.
+If you choose to discontinue the home education registration, you must return the child's registration certificate to the HEU within 14 days.
 This is a legal requirement.

 To be eligible for registration for home education, amongst other requirements, a child is required to be usually resident in Queensland.
 Therefore, if your family intends travelling outside of Queensland, you may be requested to provide additional information regarding your long-term intentions.
 Additional conditions on the registration may also be imposed.

 No. The Queensland Education (General Provisions) Act 2006 relates to the compulsory education of children in Queensland.
 It is not appropriate for a child living overseas or in another state or territory to be registered under this legislation.
-You may wish to enquire with the Brisbane School of Distance Education (BSDE) about their overseas program.
+You may wish to enquire with a School of Distance Education (SDE) about their overseas program.
 A child living outside Queensland who is to be registered for home education should be registered with the appropriate authority for that state, territory or country.